Why Spiritual Teachers are Important

 There’s a famous saying that says, you are the average of the five people you spend the most time with.

-In turn, while books, dharma talks and ancient texts are really helpful, your greatest teachers will always be those you have real contact with.
+In turn, while books, dharma talks and spiritual texts are really helpful, your greatest teachers will typically be those you have real contact with.

 - Do they have a regularly meeting public event?